Frederik Christian Kaas (1725–1803)

-Frederik Christian Kaas (1725–1803) was a naval officer and admiral in the service of the Danish Crown.
+Frederik Christian Kaas (1725–1803) was a naval officer and admiral in the service of the Danish-Norwegian Crown.

 Personal life

 The son of Commander Hans Kaas and Agatha Rodsteen nee Banner, Frederik Christian Kaas was born on 1 December 1725 at Rydbjerg near Ringkøbing fjord.

 In 1748 he was granted leave to travel to Holland at his own expense for treatment of a wound on one cheek.

 He married his first wife, Susanne Jacoba Fabritius, in 1757 (she died 1762).
 In 1764, after a period of dubious health, he married his second wife, Christine Elisabeth Birgitte Juul.